Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 **Choi, Jeongho** and Yujin Julia Jung.
 "Does Immigration Fuel Populism?
 The Effect of Immigration on the Rise of Populist Rhetoric."
 (R&R)

+Woo, Byung-Deuk and <strong>Jeongho Choi</strong>.
+"The Impacts of Justification of Income Inequality on the Confidence in Women's Movements: Empirical Evidence from Asian Countries."
+(Corresponding) (Minor Revision)

 Ahn, Seongjoon and **Jeongho Choi**.
 "Democratic Backsliding as Political Information: How the News Media Transforms its Portrayal of Democracy Over Time."
 (Corresponding)

 <strong>Choi, Jeongho</strong> and Byung-Deuk Woo.
 "Public Support for Democracy and Different Patterns of Democratic Backsliding."